 How did candidates answer these loaded questions under exam hall pressure?

 No. We don’t have any data on that.

 The ClearIAS challenge: Results

 However, we have the data of a very similar challenge.

 ClearIAS.com replicated these questions to create an innovative challenge.
 This time, without any exam-hall pressure.
-We gave an opportunity to all UPSC aspirants to express his/her opinion, as a patriotic Indian, about the ‘Secularism Question’ asked in UPSC Civil Services Exam – in the comment space provided in the ClearIAS website – in this link.
+We gave an opportunity to all UPSC aspirants to express his/her opinions, as patriotic Indians, about the ‘Secularism Question’ asked in the UPSC Civil Services Exam – in the comment space provided on the ClearIAS website – in this link.

 We got a lot of answers within a short time.